Before starting the Spiral Model in Software Development Life Cycle, I would suggest you check this post “Software Development Life Cycle”

 You could see different types of Software Development Methodologies in that post.
-I have mentioned Spiral Model as one of the Software Development Methodologies over there.
+I have mentioned the Spiral Model as one of the Software Development Methodologies over there.

 Spiral Model was first described by Barry W. Boehm (American Software Engineer) in 1986.

 Let’s take an example of a product development team (like Microsoft).
-They know that there will be a high risk and they face lots of difficulties in the journey of developing and releasing the product
+They know that there will be high risk and they face lots of difficulties in the journey of developing and releasing the product

 Spiral Model undergoes 4 phases.

 Planning Phase – Requirement Gathering, Cost Estimation, Resource Allocation